Tatyana Sharpee

 Tatyana Sharpee is an American neuroscientist.
-She is a Professor at the Salk Institute for Biological Studies, where she spearheads a research group at the Computational Neurobiology Laboratory, with the support from Edwin Hunter Chair in Neurobiology.
+She is a Professor at the Salk Institute for Biological Studies, where she spearheads a research group at the Computational Neurobiology Laboratory, as the Edwin Hunter Chair in Neurobiology.
 She is also an Adjunct Professor at the Department of Physics at University of California, San Diego.
 She was elected a fellow of American Physical Society in 2019.

 Early life and education

 Sharpee was interested in science from childhood, and was encouraged by her grandfather.
 She obtained her BS from Taras Shevchenko National University of Kyiv in Ukraine, and moved on to Michigan State University for her PhD in theoretical physics.
 Following her PhD, she was a Sloan-Swartz post-doctoral fellow at the University of California, San Francisco.
 In 2015, she received a National Science Foundation grant to study feature selectivity and invariance in deep neural architectures.
 Her work has been focused on probing how our brains represent complex transformations of the same object to recognize it.
 Sharpee uses state-of-the-art deep learning algorithms to understand where the algorithms are failing at complex object transformations.
 The NSF grant also enabled her lab to study how the auditory system of the brain works based on large scale simulations of neural networks.
 This latter work not only has potential to improve the current hearing aid technology, but also could reveal therapeutic paths to treat a number of attention deficit and psychiatric disorders which depend on the corresponding system.